McHardex/luckZone/README.md

 # how to play

-soldiers into the colored box in the middle of the canvas by clicking repeatedly the corresponding button for each Soldier.
+move soldiers into the colored box in the middle of the canvas by clicking repeatedly the corresponding button for each Soldier.
 When any of the soldiers is in position, your button will be locked.
 Once all the soldiers are in position,